Top of main content

 The AWT process will still be able to produce biogas using this novel process.
 This is an important factor in helping the water industry achieve its Net Zero targets.

-We'll develop a mobile pilot plant that will be tested at a number of our wastewater treatment works.
+We're developing a mobile pilot plant.
+It will be tested at several of our wastewater treatment works.
 Thorough tests will be completed before going to our partnering water companies.

 If everything works well, we will build a permanent AWT plant.
-We hope the plant will show its ability to replace the ageing activated sludge process.
+We hope the plant will show its ability to replace the aging activated sludge process.

 It's an ambitious project but it will help to shape a more sustainable future.